It is in Our Power To Help The Environment

 harmony with nature, reduce, reuse, and recycle, and the less we waste and pollute earth’s

 precious resources, the healthier the environment will be for all of us.

 Since Cherry Hill allows “single stream recycling” in which recyclables may be mixed in

 the same container, parishioners and visitors to Saint Thomas Church are encouraged to

-put clean, mixed cartons and paper, aluminum and metal cans, plastic cups and bottles,
+put clean, mixed cartons and paper, emptied aluminum and metal cans, emptied bottles

-and glass jars in the blue recycling containers throughout the building.
+and emptied glass jars in the blue recycling containers throughout the building.